-- If the waste management company dump truck is leaving refuse on the ground due to improper dumping practices, EMS Helpdesk must be notified immediately by the head custodian or designee. - The head custodian or designee must contact EMS Helpdesk in the event a dumpster is in need of a repair, including but not limited to drain plugs, lids, holes & broken wheels.
+- All surrounding dumpster / garbage can areas (Recycle, Trash, Somat) must remain free of any type of debris, including but not limited to Somat waste, trash, furniture and pallets. - If the waste management company dump truck is leaving refuse on the ground due to improper dumping practices, EMS Helpdesk must be notified immediately by the head facilities serviceperson or designee. - The head facilities serviceperson or designee must contact EMS Helpdesk in the event a dumpster /garbage can is in need of a repair, including but not limited to drain plugs, lids, holes & broken wheels.